SmallCad/VBA-challenge/README.md

 ## Instructions for users.
 Firstly, Clone repository.
 In the folder VBA-challenge, open the excel document:
 ---> Copy of Multiple_year_stock_data
 The data is presented such that the first 7 coloums are the Ticker, the Dates it fluctuated, the Opening value, the High, the Low, and the Closing values of the stock.
 The final coloumn is the total Stock volume on the given date.
 Here's an example:

-ticker      date	   open 	high	low	    close	    vol   'setting up headers is a challenge here, but these are excel headers for numbers below
+ticker      date	   open 	high	low	    close	    vol   (making headers is a challenge here, but these are excel headers for figures below)

 AAB	       20180102   24.44	    24.56	24.44	24.47	    261879